When is an engineer's letter or structural calculations required?

 Which editions of the various codes are you enforcing?

-Effective January 1, 2019, Memphis and Shelby County Office of Construction Code
+Effective January 1, 2019, Memphis and Shelby County Construction Enforcement

 Does the residential plan review fee apply to projects other than new homes?

 The fee applies to the following residential projects which require plans to be submitted: all new homes; additions over 400 sq. ft.; all detached accessory buildings over 400 sq. ft.
 The fee does not apply to renovations, decks, additions 400 sq. ft. or less or detached accessory buildings 400 sq. ft. or less, pools, retaining walls or fences.

 Does your department do the complete review or do I need to submit to other departments, like fire, zoning, etc.?